BitawareUnleashed/BlazorConf-LocalizationBlazorWasm/BlazorWasmLocalization/README.md

-# Location of Blazoe Webassembly
+# Location of Blazor Webassembly